 2Represents the incremental annual cost of a one-year delay in retirement averaged over a five-year period.

 3Represents the difference between the workforce costs of a retiree vs. an entry-level employee.
 It is assumed that when an employee retires, an advancement opportunity is created such that all employees progress through the workforce (i.e., “move up a notch”), and an entry-level employee is hired.

 *Based on national aggregate workforce costs, which are spread out over all private sector employees, even though not all employees have access to every benefit.

 The Prudential Insurance Company of America, Newark, NJ

-LINK by Prudential is an umbrella marketing name for Prudential Customer Solutions LLC (“PCS”), Prudential Annuities Distributors, Inc. and various subsidiaries of The Prudential Insurance Company of America.
-Investment advisory products and services of LINK by Prudential are made available through PCS, an SEC registered investment adviser.
-PCS is not a licensed insurance agency or broker.
+LINK by Prudential is an umbrella marketing name for various subsidiaries of The Prudential Insurance Company of America.
+Investment advisory products and services of LINK by Prudential are made available through Pruco Securities, LLC, (sometimes referred to as “Pruco”) doing business as Prudential Financial Planning Services, pursuant to separate agreement.
 Prudential LINK and LINK by Prudential occasionally may be referred to as LINK.

-This website is for U.S. persons only Opens in new window and may not be approved in all states.
-Information contained on this site does not and is not intended to constitute an advertisement, solicitation or offer for sale in any jurisdiction, outside the United States of America, where such use would be prohibited or otherwise regulated.
+This website is for U.S. persons Opens in new window only and may not be approved in all states.
+Information contained on this site does not and is not intended to constitute an advertisement, solicitation, or offer for sale in any jurisdiction outside the United States, where such use would be prohibited or otherwise regulated.

 "Prudential Advisors" is a brand name of The Prudential Insurance Company of America and its subsidiaries.